Astra Krotoszyn: The beginning

 The growing interest in sport in the country in the 1920s had a major impact on the international success of Astra athletes, especially Olympic gold medals of Halina Konopacka and Janusz Kusociński.
 In Krotoszyn the conditions were favourable: the attitude of the local authorities, the existence of a military garrison and secondary schools, the activity of the local intelligentsia, artisans and merchants.
 With the establishment of a municipal Astra club (meaning Star) in 1929, the town capitalised on hopes to establish durable development of sport.

 The club formed several sections: swimming, athletics, football, bowling, ice skating, cycling, table tennis, tennis, boxing, motor club, volleyball, and basketball.
 Organized demonstrations, and later occupations, often on the occasion of various anniversaries and holidays.

 Those were the years of promoting new disciplines, become familiar with the rules and principles of training.
 The coaches and the youth were trained, although the latter initially were not allowed to join the club at first, and later overturned under condition of parental consent.
 Organizational weakness stemmed from the managerial changes, which occurred eight times during the first 10 years of existence, among the CEOs and board of directors.
 Despite the presence of mayors, officials and traders in the management, the club suffered severe financial shortages all the time.
 Funds for the purchase of equipment and uniforms were raised by organizing games, theatre performances, concerts, trips to Poznań for international matches.

 A competition for the club were other associations – "Gymnastic Society Sokól", Związek Strzelecki (shooting club), Bractwo Kurkowe (which later gained the support of municipal authorities).
-The club had survived this tough period.
+The club had survived this period.
 Greatest successes were in the swimming section.
 Their work was helped by two true sports fanatics – brothers John and Wladyslaw Szlachta.
 For the swimming competitions the top clubs from all around Greater Poland would arrive.
 Interest was also high for boxing matches, athletics and football.